safinsingh/dots/README.md

 # dots

-My dotfiles for Manjaro and i3
+My [old] dotfiles for Manjaro and i3 (new dots for awesomea are in progress!)

 ![Screenshot](./.config/images/ss.png)